Kong Ja-young

-Kong Ja-young (born 30 July 1985 in Seoul, South Korea) is a female South Korean Judoka.
+Kong Ja-young (born 30 July 1985 in Seoul, South Korea) is a South Korean Judoka.
 She is a graduate of Yong In University.

 Kong won a silver medal at the 2006 Asian Games and competed in the 2008 Summer Olympics.
 She went on to win a bronze medal at the 2010 Guangzhou Asian Games and competed in the 2011 World Championships.

 As of 2016, Kong works as a policewoman in the Seoul Metropolitan Police Agency, serving Gangseo District.